codefellows-seattle-javascript-401d19/31-34-budget-tracker/lab-matt/README.md

 Date: **01/16/18**

 ## Features
-This lab features an app that allows a user to track expenses, it uses redux to hold the appplication's state all in one location for easier access through the application.
+This lab features an app that allows a user to track expenses, sorted through categories.
+It uses redux to hold the appplication's state all in one location for easier access through the application.

 ## Tech/Framework Used
 - react